ndorte/nmap-nipper/README.md

 *This program was made for pentests.
 The user is responsible for all illegal use.
 The program author is not responsible for illegal use.*

 **Usage:**
- - Download modules pip3 install -r requirements.txt
+ - Download and install Python modules `pip3 install -r requirements.txt`
  - See all parameters or help: `sudo python3 nmapripper.py -h`

  - Normal nipper: sudo python3 nmapnipper.py -i [ipadress or ip range] -p [port or port range]